jdegoes/RosettaJson/README.md

     val object = json.deserialize[Iterable[(String, Long)]]

 This allows you to create Json in an abstract, type-independent, and type-safe way.

+The supported Scala types are listed below:

+  * Boolean
+  * String
+  * Long
+  * Double
+  * Option of any supported type
+  * Iterable of any supported type
+  * Iterable of [String, any supported type]

 ## Manipulation